All Products

 ANALYZE TABLE <table_name>;

 By default, StarRocks caches MaxCompute metadata to improve query performance.
-If you change a table schema or update data in a table, you can manually update the table's metadata.
-This ensures that StarRocks retrieves the latest metadata cache as soon as possible.
+If you change a table schema or update data, run the following command to force a metadata refresh:

 -- Replace <table_name> with the name of the MaxCompute table.